rshiggin/gexf-js/README.md

-## JavaScript GEXF Viewer for Gephi #
 ### Network Visualization of Digital Humanties at Indiana University
-Revised and published for CyberDH, Research Technologies, Indiana University.
+### Using JavaScript GEXF Viewer for Gephi

 #### [Tutorial](http://www.rshiggins.net/gefx-tutorial.html) for creating project in Gephi and deploying with gefx.js by rshiggin.
 * http://rshiggins.net